openUC2/UC2-GIT/APPLICATIONS/APP_POL_Circular_Polarizer/Readme.md

 ## <img src="./IMAGES/E.png" width="40"> Results

-The circular polarizer experiment without specific sample and extra light source below is demonstrated.
+The circular polarizer experiment without a specific sample and extra light source below is demonstrated.
-The incoming light passes through linear polarizer (gray UC2 cube).
-In the next step, new demonstrated linearly polarized light travels to circular polarizer module (black UC2 cube).
-When an observer looks from circular polarizer side, she/he can see the circularly polarized light.
+The incoming light passes through a linear polarizer (grey UC2 cube).
+In the next step, new demonstrated linearly polarized light travels to the circular polarizer module (black UC2 cube).
+When an observer looks from the circular polarizer side, she/he can see the circularly polarized light.

 <p align="center">
 <img src="./IMAGES/circular pol exp.JPG"
 width="350">
 </p>

-The circular polarizer filter was taken out of a 3D cinema glasses and it was inserted to a sample holder insert.
+The circular polarizer filter was taken out of 3D cinema glasses, and it was inserted into a sample holder insert.
 This new circular polarizer filter insert was assembled with a UC2 unit block.
 Ta-da!
-Circular polarizer cube is ready for flight.
+The circular polarizer cube is ready for flight.

-The effect of the propagation direction of linear polarizer can be seen in the video below.
-The polarization direction of light before circular polarizer changes with the turning the wheel of the linear polarizer and changing its orientation.
+The effect of the propagation direction of the linear polarizer can be seen in the video below.
+The polarization direction of light before the circular polarizer changes with turning the wheel of the linear polarizer and changing its orientation.

 <p align="center">
 <img src="./IMAGES/circular_polarizer_video.gif"